J-Cake/jcake-utils/README.md

 They provide functionality to `map`, `filter`, `filtermap`, `reduce`, `concat` and `collect`, and can be passed to a `for` at each point, without needing to be `collect`ed.

+#### AsyncIterators

+AsyncIterators expose additional functionality which is nonsensical for synchronous iterators.
+They are
+* `interleave` - Take a list of asyncIterators and interleave their results.
+* `await` - Flatten nested `Promise`s in an asyncIterator, allowing you to use `async` functions in the `map` for instance.

 ### buffer

 NodeJS Buffers provide windows into a region of contiguous memory.
 They are useful for manipulating raw bytes directly.
 However lack functionality for prepopulating them with data.
 The `buffer` module provides a number of functions for instantiating buffers.